Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 Some software does not support doing this, and the only option is to do the following:

 - Run the software from the terminal
-- Select the output using the mouse and paste it in the file manager on any directory
+- Select the output using the mouse and paste it into the file manager in any directory

 ---